TateTaylorOH/TateTaylorOH/postdraft.md

 This mod has been designed to directly compliment [Coins of Interesting Nature (C.O.I.N.)](https://www.nexusmods.com/skyrimspecialedition/mods/51439).
 The two mods distribute new coins to the game, but they go about it in very different ways.

 Going forward C.O.I.N. will be the mod that covers all defunct ancient coins while M.I.N.T. will cover coins that are still in circulation as legal tender.
-If using [I4](https://www.nexusmods.com/skyrimspecialedition/mods/85702), you will be able to see this distinction in the UI.
+If using [Inventory Interface Information Injector](https://www.nexusmods.com/skyrimspecialedition/mods/85702), you will be able to see this distinction in the UI.

 ![](https://raw.githubusercontent.com/TateTaylorOH/TateTaylorOH/refs/heads/main/assets/images/mint/I4.png)